-If you have or have had COVID-19 and find it difficult to return to your previous level of activity, a physical therapist can help.
+If you have or have had COVID-19 or are experience the symptoms of long COVID and find it difficult to return to your previous level of activity, a physical therapist can help.
 Physical therapists design personalized treatment plans to help people recover by treating the short- and long-term effects of COVID-19.

 Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To locate a physical therapist in your area, visit Find a PT.

 Find a PT Near You!

 The American Physical Therapy Association launched a national campaign to promote physical activity and improve health and quality of life.
 Watch the public service announcement.